inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 polygon data representing building outlines, or a raster outline where each pixel represents the number of people resident in that cell.

-Now, we will add the exposure layer in our InaSAFE project.
+Now, we will add the exposure layer in our |project_name| project.
 For that, we need to add the exposure layer to QGIS first.
 For our exercise, we will use the OpenStreetMap (OSM) data that represents buildings in Jakarta Province.

 The OSM building layer is in a vector format, so we will go to the QGIS menu toolbar, click on :menuselection:`Layer`, and select :menuselection:`Add Vector Layer`.

 .. image:: ../static/tutorial/018.png